-An email or note from home explaining the reason for non-participation should be sent or given to relevant teacher before the start of the lesson.
+• An email or note from home explaining the reason for non-participation should be sent or given to relevant teacher before the start of the lesson.
 Pupils then attend the lesson wearing PE kit so that they can help coach, officiate, record, umpire or observe the lesson.
+Students are welcome to use the sports hall and courts at lunchtime but should be fully changed.
+They should change back into uniform for other lessons.

-Oxford High School Belbroughton Road Oxford, OX2 6XA Tel: 01865 559888
+Oxford High School Belbroughton Road

-Email: oxfordhigh@oxf.gdst.net www.oxfordhigh.gdst.net
+Oxford, OX2 6XA Tel: 01865 559888 Email: oxfordhigh@oxf.gdst.net www.oxfordhigh.gdst.net